IBM/tape-archive-api/readme.md

 # Copy private ssh key
 COPY <your key file> .
 ```

-Build the container using the Dockerfile: `docker built -t eeapi .`
+Build the container using the Dockerfile:
+`docker built -t eeapi .`

 Adjust the environment variable in the docker-compose file.
+See section Environment variables for more details.

-Start the container: `docker-compose up [-d]` Starting the container with `-d` gives you the console which is useful for debugging.
+Start the container.
+Starting the container with `-d` gives you the console which is useful for debugging.
+`docker-compose up [-d]`

-Now you can test the connection: `curl -X GET http://<EE server IP>:<EEAPI_PORT>/test`
+Now you can test the connection:
+`curl -X GET http://<EE server IP>:<EEAPI_PORT>/test`

 And run other API commands.

 Have fun and thanks to Khanh V Ngo for providing the baseline API :+1:

+## Considerations and limitations
+The Tape Archive API is a prototype and has not been tested in production and in multi-user environments.
+The author does not assume any liability for damages or other trouble when deploying this API.
+Contact the author if you need help implementing it in your environment.

+Consider the following limitations:
+- The API uses synchronous recall and migrate calls.
+These can take longer times causing HTTP timeouts.
+- Migrate and recall request are immediatelly executed, this can lead to many simulataneous tape operations in the backend.
+- The API does not use any user authentication for incoming requests.
+- The API does not check if users requesting a migrate or recall are authorized to access the files to be processed.

+These limitations can be addressed, contact the author if you need help with this.